xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/templates.md

 - `metadata`
     - `description`

-Parameters can be referenced using ARM-template parameter syntax: `[parameters('parameterName')]`.

 ### Variables

 In this section you can construct complex JSON fragments that can be used throughout the template.
 Typically variables also include references to values defined in `parameters`.
+Variables can be referenced using ARM-template variable syntax: `[variables('variableName')]`.

 For example:
 ```json
 {
     "variables": {